 Plagiarism detection policy

-To review and detect plagiarism, the Revista Ciencias Marinas y Costeras, REVMAR, has the Turnitin software that allows the verification of coincidences in the text.
+To review and detect plagiarism, The Journal Ciencias Marinas y Costeras, REVMAR, has the Turnitin software that allows the verification of coincidences in the text as a first filter.
 Any case of coincidences in the text will be checked before the peer evaluation of the article and the authors will be asked to: (1) clarify the status of the coincidences, (2) correct them if its possible or (3) proceed with the rejection if it is assessed that the amount of coincidences contravene the originality requirement of the manuscript.
 In all cases the Journal will provide a document with the observations on the coincidences detected.

 Some of the responsibilities of the participants are:

 Editor (a): should adopt the best standards and methods for peer review, so that all articles are reviewed by specialized and trained evaluators.
 Clarify that reviewers contribute to the detection of plagiarism and potential ethical anomalies.
 It should ensure that the journal has clear publishing standards.
 Finally, the editor should advise both authors and reviewers on the entire editorial process in an effort to promote appropriate research and publication behavior.